Carlton E. Brown

-Carlton E. Brown is retired former president of Clark Atlanta University in Atlanta, Georgia, a position he assumed on August 1, 2008.
-He served as president of Savannah State University from July 1, 1997 until December 31, 2006.
+Carlton E. Brown is an American retired academic administrator, educator, and university president.
+He was the third president of Clark Atlanta University in Atlanta, Georgia, a position served from August 1, 2008, until July 1, 2015.
+He also served as president of Savannah State University (SSU), from July 1, 1997, until December 31, 2006.

-Personal life
+Early life and education

-Education

-Brown studied English (with an emphasis in American Studies) at the University of Massachusetts in Amherst, Massachusetts graduating in 1971.
+Brown studied English (with an emphasis in American Studies) at the University of Massachusetts in Amherst, Massachusetts, graduating in 1971.
 He then returned to the University of Massachusetts for doctoral study.
 He completed his doctoral studies in 1979, earning the Ed.D. in Multicultural Education (emphases in educational change and organizational development).

 Brown is married to T. LaVerne Ricks-Brown, a former teacher and a 1972 graduate of Hampton University.
 They have two children.

-According to a DNA analysis, his ancestry comes from the Yoruba people and Fulani people of Nigeria.
+According to a DNA analysis, Brown's ancestry comes from the Yoruba people and Fulani people of Nigeria.

 Career

-Early career

 After completing his undergraduate education, Brown worked as a high school teacher and counselor for three years.
 While pursuing his doctoral degree, he served as a Program Planning Specialist and as a Program Development Specialist for the National Alternative Schools Program.

 From 1979 until 1987 Brown served on the faculty of the School of Education of Old Dominion University in Norfolk, Virginia.
 In 1987, Dr. Brown was hired by Hampton University as the Dean of the School of Education.
 He engineered the creation of the School of Liberal Arts and Education at Hampton in 1990.
-In 1996, Brown was promoted to Vice President for Planning and Dean of the Graduate College at Hampton.
+In 1996, Brown was promoted to vice president for Planning and Dean of the Graduate College at Hampton.